Trusting the Wisdom of Direct Experience: Embodied Listening®

 Also check out this article from David & Hope from Shambhala Sun.

-Hope Martin has taught the Alexander Technique for 32 years, trains Alexander teachers at the American Center for the Alexander Technique and operates Hope Martin Studio in New York City.
-She is a meditation instructor and teacher in the Shambhala Buddhist tradition and a Focusing trainer.
+Hope Martin has taught the Alexander Technique for 32 years and operates Hope Martin Studio in New York City.
+She is a meditation instructor and a Focusing trainer.
+Hope trained Alexander teachers for many years at the American Center for The Alexander Technique in NYC.
 Her particular passion is in helping her students discover how easeful, upright posture is an expression of their human dignity, confidence, and innate wakefulness.
+Hope is a close student of Pema Chodron and has been her cook and attendant for 25 years.

 David I. Rome is the developer of Mindful Focusing, an integration of Eugene Gendlin’s Felt-Sense Focusing and Buddhist mindfulness-awareness practices.
 He is the author of Your Body Knows the Answer; Using Your Felt Sense to Solve Problems, Effect Change, and Liberate Creativity (Shambhala Publications, 2014).
 Earlier, David studied Buddhism with Chogyam Trungpa Rinpoche, for whom he served as private secretary for many years.